Build and Deploy Your First SAP Commerce Cloud Project

 Monitor your Application

 Each environment comes with an instance of Dynatrace Application Performance Monitoring.
 You should take a few moments to familiarize yourself with Dynatrace, as it is a very useful tool for monitoring your application as well as troubleshooting when issues arise.
+In the video below we show how to access Dynatrace:

 Each SAP Commerce Cloud environment comes with its own logging endpoint.
 You should take this opportunity to setup your logging solution, as it can also be very helpful for troubleshooting future issues.